rehierl/node-tree-outliner/algorithm-notes.md

    (i.e. `(section.heading == null)` is true).
 1. A section is still open, but no heading element was associated with it (i.e. `(section.heading == null)` is still true).
-2. The first heading element within an open section is reached.
+2. The first heading element within an open section was visited.
-   After step F.1.1, `(section.heading != null)` is true.
+   (i.e. `(section.heading != null)` is true - step F.1.1).
 3. A section is closed, but no heading element was associated with it (i.e. `(section.heading == null)` is still true).
    The algorithm will then associate a pseudo heading (aka. implied heading)